VIB-PSB/cross_species_annotation_transfer/README.md

 This framework aims to transfer existing single-cell cluster annotations to a new dataset by detecting cluster similarities.

 ## Input
 This framework takes as input two CSV files, containing the differentially expressed genes (DEGs), or marker genes, of each cluster.
 Inference of these DEGs should be done prior, and is not part of the framework.
-We recommend to filter the input data to only retain high-quality DEGs.
+We recommend filtering the input data to only retain high-quality DEGs.
 This is currently also not part of the framework and should be done prior.

 To infer DEGs, we suggest using [Seurat](https://satijalab.org/seurat/)'s [`FindAllMarkers()`](https://www.rdocumentation.org/packages/Seurat/versions/5.0.3/topics/FindAllMarkers) function, although other methods might be employed.
 To filter the input DEGs, we recommend to either set a cutoff (on log fold change and/or adjusted p-value), or by taking the top N best DEGs (sorting on q-value, and using fold change to break ties).